Dev-ifeoluwa/Lawrence-Ifeoluwa/vite-project/README.md

 # React + Vite

+MY name is fowobaje ifeoluwa lawrence

+i am a boy

+i'm single and i have a girl friend that sound some how right my bad

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: